softawaregmbh/library-cqs/README.md

             builder => builder.IncludeTypesFrom(Assembly.GetExecutingAssembly())));
 ```

+The decorators wrap the handler in the order they are added here (so they are called in opposite order).
+In this case, the `FluentValidationRequestHandlerDecorator` is the first decorator to be called.
+The `CommandLoggingDecorator` is the last one and calls the actual handler.

 #### SimpleInjector

 When using the `softaware.CQS.SimpleInjector` library, use `AddRequestHandlerDecorator` method to register decorators in the Simple Injector container: